troeger/opensubmit/README.rst

 grade via eMail and the frontend page.

-The unique capability of OpenSubmit is the *support for coding assignments*, were students upload their programming excercise solution as source code archive.
+The unique capability of OpenSubmit is the *support for coding assignments*, were students upload their programming exercise solution as source code archive.
 OpenSubmit offers a separate executor daemon, which runs on another machine and downloads submitted solutions from the web server.
 These archives are unpacked and tested for compilation, so